WTC

 About the Resources

-Local Governments or Municipal Governments are the closest level of government to communities.
-They have a significant impact on our day-to-day lives.
+Local or municipal governments are the closest level of government to communities and significantly impact our day-to-day lives.
 Municipal issues might not get the attention that provincial and federal policy receives, but they are still incredibly important!
-You may not feel the impact of a federal policy until years after it is implemented, but you will probably instantly notice if your garbage is not collected or your bus route to work stops running.
-Local Government decisions and policies directly influence how individuals and communities can navigate their lives.
+The impact of a federal policy could take years to feel, but you’ll instantly notice if your garbage is not collected or your bus route to work stops running.
+Local government decisions and policies directly influence how individuals and communities can navigate their lives.

-Despite their importance, many people across Canada do not know how their local government operates, and trying to understand how the system functions can be intimidating and feel overwhelmingly complicated.
-As an organization, we believe Municipal Governments work best when the public can participate meaningfully.
-To help make local governments more inclusive, we have developed a series of educational resources to help demystify local government systems.
+Despite their importance, most people don’t know how their local government operates.
+Trying to understand how the system functions can be intimidating and feel overwhelmingly complicated.
+As an organization, we believe municipal governments work best when the public can participate meaningfully.
+To help make local governments more inclusive, we developed a series of educational resources to help demystify local government systems.
 Our aim is to make civic engagement more accessible, in the hopes of living in cities that better reflect all of our needs.

-Use our comprehensive downloadable resources to learn more about how you can participate in your local government and take a deep dive into the intricacies of municipal operations, from understanding decision-making procedures to decoding city budgets.
+Use our comprehensive downloadable resources to learn more about how you can participate in your local government.Take a deep dive into the intricacies of municipal operations, from understanding decision-making procedures to decoding city budgets.

 These resources were developed with the help of UBC graduate students.
 A special thank you to Alex Thomson, Asya Savelyeva, Karla Jubaily, Lily Liu, and Maliha Rehan for their contributions to this project.